All About Nepal Eye Hospital » Tripureshwor, Kathmandu

 Optical/ Medicine Dispensary

-The Hospital has the provision of in-house Optical dispensary and Medical Dispensary for the patients.
+The first eye hospital in Nepal has the provision of in-house Optical dispensary and Medical Dispensary for the patients.
 The Optical provides quality eyeglasses to patients at a reasonable/affordable cost.

 YOU MAY ALSO LIKE Top Eye Hospitals in Kathmandu, Nepal

 NEH library is housed in a spacious, air-conditioned hall, adequate seating furniture, and bookshelves.
 In addition, a separate audio-visual room and reading room are available.
-The NEH library is well-equipped with computers and audio-visual facilities including research room overhead and side Internet facility is also available.
-Other facilities such as photocopying, printing are provided on need-basis.
+The NEH library is well-equipped with computers and audio-visual facilities including a research room overhead and a side Internet facility is also available.
+Other facilities such as photocopying, printing are provided on a need basis.